rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 The _right-catch with warnings_ semantics of `Either [e] ([e], a)` is a decent principled computation that can be extended to other types.
 For example, a similar semantics could find its way into some parser internals.

-I have created several prototype applicative instances (including a primitive `WarnParser` parser and `ErrWarnT` transformer) that follow the same semantics, they can be found in the linked [_add_blank_target repo](https://github.com/rpeszek/experiments/tree/master/alternative).
+I have created several prototype alternative instances (including a primitive `WarnParser` parser and `ErrWarnT` transformer) that follow the same semantics, they can be found in the linked [_add_blank_target repo](https://github.com/rpeszek/experiments/tree/master/alternative).

-`ErrWarnT` allows to program in `ErrWarnT e e f` alternative (e.g. `ErrWarnT e e Parser`) and annotate additional error information on `f` (e.g. during parsing).
+`ErrWarnT` allows to program in a `ErrWarnT e e f` alternative (e.g. `ErrWarnT e e Parser`) and annotate additional error information on `f` (e.g. during parsing).
 This allows, for example, to _pattern match on errors_ to figure out which alternatives in `<|>` have failed even if the overall computation has succeeded.
 `WarnParser` accumulates `<|>` similar errors and warnings out of the box.

 ## Rethinking the Typeclass Itself